Woven-Minds-Studios/.github/profile/README.md

 - **Connor Young** - Systems Developer
   - C++ programmer
-  - Audio guy
+  - Audio implementation
+  - Devops
-  - Fantasy enthusiast
+  - QA

 *We're passionate about building something unique, and while our team is small, our ambition is not.*